BACK TO INDEX

 Conference articles

 1. M.A.
 Al-Radhawi, N.S.
 Kumar, E.D.
 Sontag, and D. Del Vecchio.
 Stochastic multistationarity in a model of the hematopoietic stem cell differentiation network.
 In Proc.
 2018 IEEE Conf.
 Decision and Control, pages 1886-1892, 2018.
-[PDF] Keyword(s): multistability, biochemical networks, systems biology, stochastic systems, cell differentiation, multistationarity, chemical master equations.
+[PDF] Keyword(s): multistability, reaction networks, systems biology, stochastic systems, cell differentiation, multistationarity, chemical master equations.

 Abstract: